NIEM/NIEM.github.io/model/concepts/facet/index.md

 ## Multiple facets on a type

-Multiple facets may be combined together by a single simple type.
+Multiple facets may be defined by a single simple type.

 Examples: